alpertunga-bile/PXD-STL/README.md

 - Data structures from scratch with templates.
 - Tests for the data structure functionalities.
 - ```SIMDString``` as the default string class.
+- RE2 library is used as regex engine.

 ## Usage